DSRP: Root lists

 Root lists are simply lists of various concepts, behaviors, and cognitive functions that are "rooted in" D, S, R, or P. These root lists show the research linkages between the four universal structures and existing structures which users may be more familiar with such as categorization, sorting, cause and effect, etc.

 Guiding questions

-Guiding questions provide users with something akin to the Socratic method of questioning but using DSRP as the underlying logic.
 Users pose "guiding questions", of which there are two for each structure of DSRP.
 The guiding questions are: